-After researching over 31 types of beach canopy, we think the best beach canopy in 2021 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
+After researching over 31 types of beach canopy, we think the best beach canopy in 2022 is the Cool Cabanas beach shelter, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
 If you are looking to compare pop up canopies specifically, then check out our review of the best pop up canopies if you are looking for that type of shelter specifically.

 - Red Suricata – Our favourite.
 Innovative, open and breezy.
 Need plenty of beach space.

 - Sun Nina – Also a great option.
 Open and breezy.
 Well priced.
 Also needs plenty of beach space.

 - Lightspeed – Easiest Setup.
 Water resistant top.
 Sitting room only for adults.

 - Pacific Breeze – Best lightweight shelter.
 All-in-one, fuss free, affordable.
 Open and breezy.
 Not good for high wind.

 – Best beach canopy for baby.
 Sitting room only for adults.

 - Cool Cabanas – Good all-rounder.
 Good shade, easy setup, sturdy.
 Headroom.

 - Ez Up Dome – Best Beach Pop Up Canopy.
 Sturdy and looks great.
 Standing room.
 Heavier than a tent, but still transportable.